CodepediaOrg/codepediaorg.github.io/_posts/2016/2016-08-09-multiple-authors-jekyll.md

 In Wordpress if I clicked on __http://www.codepedia.org/authors/{author_username}__ I would get all the posts of the name author with pagination if they were more than five, I guess it's a nice feature and once I will implement that I will post it here.

+**UPDATE**: Adding multiple authors (with paginated author pages) to a jekyll powered blog got much easier using the [jekyll-auto-authors](https://github.com/gouravkhunger/jekyll-auto-authors) plugin!
+[Here](https://genicsblog.com/gouravkhunger/adding-multiple-authors-to-a-jekyll-blog-got-easier)'s a detailed tutorial on using the traditional data files approach or the auto-authors plugin efficiently.

 I hope you've found this useful and if you see any improvement possibilities to this approach please leave a comment below, or even better make a pull request to improve the [source code](https://github.com/CodepediaOrg/codepediaorg.github.io) directly - thanks.

 ## References